tcplugins/tcChatBot/readme.md

 Version 1.0 supports Slack via the RTM WebSockets API.
 However, the design allows other chat services to be added easy, eg MS Teams, MatterMost, DisChord, WebEx, etc.

+This plugin does not attempt to solve chat notifications.
+There are plenty of other plugins which can post messages to chat services.
+The screenshot below shows build status messages sent from the tcWebHooks Slack Compact template.

 ![Screenshot showing tcChatBot in action](https://raw.githubusercontent.com/tcplugins/tcChatBot/master/docs/images/tcChatBot_Screenshot.png "Chat with tcChatBot")